davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. option:: mhwmult=

   Describes the type of hardware multiply supported by the target.
-  Accepted values are none for no hardware multiply, 16bit for the original 16-bit-only multiply supported by early MCUs.
+  Accepted values are :samp:`none` for no hardware multiply, :samp:`16bit` for the original 16-bit-only multiply supported by early MCUs.
-  32bit for the 16/32-bit multiply supported by later MCUs and f5series for the 16/32-bit multiply supported by F5-series MCUs.
+  :samp:`32bit` for the 16/32-bit multiply supported by later MCUs and :samp:`f5series` for the 16/32-bit multiply supported by F5-series MCUs.
-  A value of auto can also be given.
+  A value of :samp:`auto` can also be given.
 This tells GCC to deduce the hardware multiply support based upon the MCU name provided by the :option:`-mmcu` option.
-If no :option:`-mmcu` option is specified then 32bit hardware multiply support is assumed.  auto is the default setting.
+If no :option:`-mmcu` option is specified then :samp:`32bit` hardware multiply support is assumed.  :samp:`auto` is the default setting.

   Hardware multiplies are normally performed by calling a library